jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 Inspiration may be handed out at any time at the DM's discretion.
 However, these situations grant inspiration more often:

-- Acting out personality traits, ideals, bonds, or flaws, especially when such actions put characters in harm's way
+- Acting out personality traits, ideals, bonds, or flaws, especially when such actions put characters in harm's way.
-- Solving problems in a unique, impressive, and clever way
+- Solving problems in a unique, impressive, and clever way.
-- Overcoming a significant challenge or minor milestone
+- Overcoming a significant challenge or minor milestone.

 ### Getting Into and Out of Armor (PH, 146)

-Donning and Doffing a shield only takes a bonus action.
+Donning or Doffing a shield only takes a bonus action.

 ### Advantage and Disadvantage (PH, 173)